Resonances in the Two-Centers Coulomb Systems: Resonances for the two-centers problem

 \begin{remark} The approximation \eqref{eq-Andef} identifies the resonances generated by the top of the potential (at $\xi = 0$) and these corresponds to the resonances generated by the classical closed hyperbolic trajectory bouncing between the two centers (see Remark \ref{rmk:coord}.1). $\Diamond$\end{remark}

-\begin{remark} In \cite{S14} it's proven that for $Z_+ < 0$, $|Z_+| < Z_-$, there is for small energies a region of the phase-space caracterised by closed orbits related to a local minimum of the potential.
-We expect in this case the appearance of some shape-resonances at exponentially small distance in $h$ from the real axis (see \cite{HaSi1,HaSi2} and \cite[Chapter 20]{H-S}).
+\begin{remark} In \cite{S14} it is proven that for $Z_+ < 0$, $|Z_+| < Z_-$, there is for small energies a region of the phase-space characterized by closed orbits related to a local minimum of the potential.
+We expect in this case the appearance of some shape resonances at exponentially small distance in $h$ from the real axis (see \cite{HaSi1,HaSi2} and \cite[Chapter 20]{H-S}).
 We plan to study the existence and the distribution of these other resonances in a future work. $\Diamond$\end{remark}